VisionandCognition/NHP-BIDS/README.md

 2. Modify `code/bids_templates.py` to add the new session (and subject, if needed).
    * May be replaced completely by csv list in the future.

 3. Create or modify a csv file that lists the *subject, session* and *runs* to process (see `SubSesRun.csv` for an example).
 These csv files can be kept in the csv directory.
+NB! *runs* are not used at this stage, so defining 1 run per session suffices.

 4. Run `./code/bids_minimal_preprocessing.py` from your BIDS root directory (this file also has instructions in the file header).
    * example: `clear && ./code/bids_minimal_processing.py --csv ./csv/<SubSesRun.csv> |& tee ./logs/log-minproc.txt`